Youth Rowing is a program offered by Cape Cod Community Rowing, Inc., a 501c3 non-profit.

 We want participants to opt-in to regattas as they or their parents choose.
 Therefore, we charge each participating athlete the regatta entry fee and a prorated share of boat transportation and coaching.

 Parents are strongly encouraged to attend and support the team on race day.
 And more importantly, it is an excellent way for everyone to get involved.
 Plan on spending the better part of the day at away meets.
-Bring a comfortable lawn or beach chairs, binoculars, sunscreen, and adequate food and drink.
+Bring a comfortable lawn or beach chair, binoculars, sunscreen, and adequate food and drink.
 It is truly a wonderful experience for rowers and parents.